Types of Testing in Software Testing

 9. Explain component testing.

-- Component testing is also termed as unit, module or program testing.
+- Component testing is also termed as

 - It looks for defects in the software and verifies its functioning.